/ Internet Foundation Austria

 Members of the Supervisory Board:

 - Dr. Natalie Ségur-Cabanac (Drei)

 - DI.
 Ulf Busch, Vienna University Computer Center

 Domain Name Council

 The Domain Name Council consults on fundamental name space policies and on the relationship between domain holders and the registry.
 Specifically, the Council decides delegation rules and is also responsible for having defined the principles of the arbitration office for .at domains.
-This arbitration office acts as a conciliation body to help resolve disputes between registrants and third parties.
+This arbitration office acts as a conciliation body to help resolve disputes between registrar and third parties.

 Members of the Domain Name Council:

 - Christian Mock, Austrian Association for Internet Users, vibe.at